Robinyo/serendipity/website/docs/try-install-upgrade/sample-data/configure.md

    into Keycloak's user model.

 4. At import time, the `manager` attribute in Keycloak is set to the **manager's Keycloak `sub`** (not the LDAP DN).
-The sample LDIF pre-computes each user's Keycloak `sub` in the `carlSmithSerendipitySub`, `janeChenSerendipitySub`, `rafaelOkonkwoSerendipitySub` and per-user `<name>SerendipitySub` attributes, and the import customizes the mapping so that each direct report's `manager` attribute receives the manager's `sub`.
+The sample LDIF pre-computes each user's Keycloak `sub` in the per-user `<name>SerendipitySub` attributes, and the import customizes the mapping so that each direct report's `manager` attribute receives the manager's `sub`.
 (See the User Provisioning doc for the resolution approach — Option A: resolve at import time via the `serendipitySub` lookup.)

-5. Assign the realm roles (`sales-manager`, `salesperson`, `basic-user`, `system-administrator`) and group memberships (`serendipity-team-sydney`, `serendipity-team-melbourne`, etc.) to the imported users — either via the federation mapper (if configured to map group membership from the directory) or manually in the Admin Console for the sample.
+5. Assign the realm roles (`sales-manager`, `salesperson`, `basic-user`, `system-administrator`) and group memberships (e.g. the Shane Longman dealing-room groups) to the imported users — either via the federation mapper (if configured to map group membership from the directory) or manually in the Admin Console for the sample.

 6. Export the realm (with the imported users, roles, groups and attributes) to the dev import file so the sample persists across container restarts: